nebulaai/orion-script-converter/README.md

 ### A python package to convert python3 project into a NBAI task that can be executed by Nebula AI Worker.

+This package will warp and convert your AI project into a NBAI task.
+The sub-folders and files inside your project folder will be assumed as part of your source codes and will be converted to a '.zip' file, excluding:
+   * hidden folders(e.g. '.git' or '.idea' folder)
+   * python '__pycache__' folder
+   * Jupyter Notebook '.ipynb' files

 This package includes two commands:
 ```
 - convert2or: Warp and convert python3 project files into a NBAI task that can be uploaded
  directly via NBAI Orion Platform and executed by Nebula AI Worker.

 - convert2py: Convert Jupyter Notebook '.ipynb' files into python3 '.py' files.
 ```

 ### Requirements